 That being said, some companies will have a separate data protection policy in addition to their data protection plan.
 If this is the case, the data protection plan will set out how the organization plans to protect its data while the data protection policy will essentially be the internal “rulebook” for how employees should behave when handling personal data.

 How a Data Protection Plan Fits in With Your International Expansion

 When you are considering an international expansion—as we have already mentioned—it’s important to make sure that you have a data protection plan in place for each jurisdiction you wish to expand to.
 This is because every legal jurisdiction has its own unique framework and set of regulations that govern everything to do with data, especially data protection.

 Data privacy and protection is an ultra-complex legal minefield.
-The situation varies wildly from country to country, with organisations in some nations—such as those where the GDPR applies—subject to extremely wide-ranging data protection laws.
+The situation varies wildly from country to country, with organizations in some nations—such as those where the GDPR applies—subject to extremely wide-ranging data protection laws.

-Due to the severe penalties that can be imposed on organisations like yours for non-compliance, it is crucial to consider how the data that you collect is stored, controlled, manipulated, and protected and how different data laws might apply as a result.
+Due to the severe penalties that can be imposed on organizations like yours for non-compliance, it is crucial to consider how the data that you collect is stored, controlled, manipulated, and protected and how different data laws might apply as a result.

 So, if the thought of data protection still has you scratching your head, feel free to reach out to us for a zero-obligation introductory chat and find out how we can help.

 A data protection plan is an internal document for an organization explaining what it intends to do to keep data safe and secure.